Barcelona visitors can understand the power of Sagrada Familia by looking at one Tripadvisor snip:

 Seafood lovers who don’t wanna spend a ton should check out La Paradeta at 18 Passatge de Simó.
 Pick fresh fish from a market style counter and let the cooks do their magic!
 I recommend the Blanc Pescador wine.

-For a top quality breakfast, brunch, or dinner with a modern Spanish twist just 200 meters away from Sagrada head to Restaurant Singular at Calle Sardenya 321.
+For a top quality breakfast, brunch, or dinner with a modern Spanish twist just 200 meters away from La Sagrada Familia head to Restaurant Singular at Calle Sardenya 321.

 For more information check out my list of best restaurants in Barcelona.